Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 Stalemate - the project works, but big features can hardly be added.

 Mate - dev stops, support only.
-The time to give it away to another team and speak about a remake in other technologies.
+It is time to give it away to another team and speak about a remake in other technologies.

 </td><td>